JPiotr/workingtimetracker/README.md

 ### Visualization

-You have Your data stored, but how to read it?
+You have Your data stored but how to read it?
 Coming soon!

 ## Extension Settings